- Recruit more active curators (see backlog of taxon flags)

 - Generate and commit automatic species and infra-specific taxon swaps when a genus is demoted to a subgenus, a subgenus is promoted to a genus, or a subgenus is moved from one genus to another – and the binomials of the species have to change.
 Automatically create new taxa for the new binomials and trinomials with the capability to manually edit them if needed (e.g., change the gender suffix).

-- Validate commit attempts against Taxon Framework Relationships.
+- disagreement with existing Taxon Framework Relationship.
 For changes that would inactivate taxa with “match” TFRs, modify a “deviation” TFR, or activate a missing TFR, at least pop up a caution/confirmation message, and consider requiring “senior curator” approval to complete the commit.

-- Consider similar validation for high numbers of existing IDs, and commit attempt by someone other than taxon change author.
+- commit attempt by someone other than taxon change author

 Taxon Framework Relationships